 Due to its potential to improve cognitive function, the chemical molecule dimethylaminoethanol (DMAE), commonly known as deanol, has attracted attention lately.
 The neurotransmitter acetylcholine,...

-Whether you're a health coach, a science journalist, a biohacker, or simply someone interested in improving your mental and physical health, this article is for you.
-Let's embark on this journey to understand the minimum sleep requirements for cognitive function.
+Whether you're a health coach, a science journalist, a biohacker, or just someone looking to improve your sleep habits, this comprehensive guide is for you.
+Let's journey together into the world of sleep science for better rest and improved well-being.